CSR annual report Hoogesteger 2019

 - Our industrial waste is separated and recycled as much as possible by an external party, Recycling.nl.

 - According to the Milieu Centraal foundation, it should be possible for households to have no more than 20% in residual waste left after waste separation.
 This share is currently around 45% for households.
-Even though we are a company, we are happy to report that we have managed to stay below this target of 20%, with a residual waste share of 18%.
+Even though we are a company, we are happy to report that we have managed to stay below this target of 20%, with a residual waste share of 17% (as compared to 18% in 2018 and 20% in 2017)

-- Since 2018, part of our plastic waste, which ended up in residual waste last year, has been used for high-calorie incineration.
+- Part of our plastic waste has been used for high-calorie incinera.

 - The wooden crates in which our oranges arrive are either returned to the circuit or shredded for use as fuel.